Using Internal Volume

 - Users who already use cloud object storage can choose to use External Volume, accessing it by directly mounting the cloud storage path without additional data migration and copying.

-The system currently supports three types of internal Volumes: User Volume, Table Volume, and Named Volume.
+The system provides three types of internal Volumes: User Volume, Table Volume, and Named Volume.
+User Volume and Table Volume are created automatically by the system.
+Named Volume must be explicitly created by the user, who manages its lifecycle.

 Using User Volume

-User Volume is the user's exclusive personal storage space, similar to the user's home directory in an operating system, and cannot be deleted.
-Space users have read and write permissions to the User Volume by default.
+User Volume is the user's exclusive personal storage space, similar to the user's default working directory in an operating system.
+In Lakehouse, each user has read and write permissions to their User Volume by default.

 relative_path url size last_modified_time